 Use these Top Ten Wintertime Tips to Save Money & Energy

 The good news… spring is right around the corner.
-The bad news…your home utility bills will continue to reflect this winter’s frigid temperatures for weeks to come.
+The bad news…your home utility bills will continue to reflect these frigid temperatures for weeks to come.
 We’ve all boosted the thermostat during the many sub-freezing days and nights to keep warm.

-AARP and Delmarva Power want you to stay warm, so we’re working side-by-side to bring you, the consumer, some of our best tips for saving energy and lowering your heating bills.
+AARP wants you to stay warm, so we’re working to bring you the consumer some of our best tips for saving energy and lowering your heating bills.

 Consider the following tips: